zakahan/auto-slicing/README.md

 #### 1.3 Configure ffmpeg

-`vedit - mcp` depends on `ffmpeg` to work, so please configure ffmpeg.
+The video edit parts depends on [`zakahan/vedit-mcp`](https://github.com/zakahan/vedit-mcp), which depends on `ffmpeg` to work, so please configure ffmpeg.

 ```bash
 # Ubuntu